 This means it appears in a

 The register op is known to have a nonnegative value when this insn is reached.
-This is used so that decrement and branch until zero instructions, such as the m68k dbra, can be matched.
+This is used by special looping instructions that terminate when the register goes negative.

 This insn uses op, a